way-cooler/way-cooler/README.md

 # Init File

-All keyboard shortcuts (except the command to exit Way Cooler) are configurable through the init file.
+All keyboard shortcuts are configurable through the init file.
 The recommended strategy is to copy the [default configuration file](https://github.com/way-cooler/way-cooler/blob/master/config/init.lua) to `$XDG_CONFIG_HOME/way-cooler/init.lua` and edit from there.

 # Contributors
 Way Cooler was started by @Timidger and @SnirkImmington, but these fine people have helped us: